-- Students on the "M" list will have their senior privileges suspended until all work is completed.
-This will be verified by the School Success Coordinator. - If a student receives a major consequence or two minor consequences in a quarter Senior PRIDE privileges for the remainder of the quarter will be revoked.
+- Students failing one or more classes will have their senior privileges suspended until all classes are passing. - If a student receives a major consequence or two minor consequences in a quarter Senior privileges will be revoked for the remainder of the quarter. - Students who have three or more tardies in any class will have senior privileges suspended for four school days.